UA Graduate College’s UROC–PREP Program

 UROC-PREP PROGRAM OVERVIEW

-SPRING 2019: Students begin the program in the spring semester and enroll in a 3 unit reading and writing intensive course to strengthen your academic skills.
+SPRING 2020: Students begin the program in the spring semester and enroll in a 3 unit reading and writing intensive course to strengthen your academic skills.
 You will work with UROC-PREP faculty on completing the first portion of a written research report which includes a review of relevant literature to better define your research interests.
 For spring, all UROC-PREP students must attend ENGL 340: Professional and Technical Writing which will be taught in person, on campus.
 The UROC-PREP course meets Mondays and Wednesdays, 8:00 am to 9:15 am.
 Students are required to attend their program’s course, no exceptions.

-SUMMER 2019: Students who have successfully completed the spring course continue into the summer research portion of the program.
+SUMMER 2020: Students who have successfully completed the spring course continue into the summer research portion of the program.
 You’ll be registered for 3 units (GRAD 492: Directed Research) and work with a UA faculty mentor on a small scale research project in your field of study.
-You will also be registered for 3 units (English 340: Technical and Professional Writing) and work with UROC-PREP faculty on completing your written research report, research poster, and oral presentation.
+You will also be registered for 3 units (GRAD 495: Professional Writing) and work with UROC-PREP faculty on completing your written research report, research poster, and oral presentation.
 Students are paid a $4,000 summer research stipend and your summer tuition (6 units total) and registration fees are waived.
 You’ll also complete GRE preparation and testing, attend workshops on funding for Graduate School, practice and polish your public speaking skills, and have your abstract published in the Undergraduate Research Opportunities Consortium’s (UROC) Abstract Review.
 For the summer, a full-time commitment to all activities is expected of all UROC-PREP Scholars (No exceptions).

 FALL 2020: Students continue into the fall semester and are registered for a 1 unit graduate school preparation course.
 You will work with UROC-PREP faculty on completing and submitting your applications to graduate school.
 For fall, all UROC-PREP students must attend GRAD 496A: The Graduate School Application Process, which will be taught in person, on campus, Fridays, 3:00 pm to 4:30 pm (No exceptions).

 - The programs are open to students of all disciplines, including social science, humanities, fine arts, and STEM.

 - You must be interested in pursuing a graduate degree (Master’s or PhD).